jgunter7/nuclear-motors/README.md

 6. Issue commands:
   1. git push
   2. git add 'files' (make sure files are in the local repository)
-  3. git commint -m "My commit message"
+  3. git commit -m "My commit message"
 7. Congratulations you are now even more integrated with the programming subculture!

 P.S.
 In order to get the project template to work download and install Microsoft Server 2012 Developer Edition.